Morchella populiphila: Similar species

 The cap of the false morel Verpa bohemica hangs free from attachment to the stipe.

 Morchella populiphila is morphologically indistinguishable from its eastern North American relative M. punctipes.

 Morchella populiphila is a distinct morel because of its cap attachment and its habitat, and it is unlikely to be mistaken for other species.
 Verpa bohemica is somewhat similar in appearance, but its cap hangs free from attachment to the stipe.
 The other North American half-free morel, Morchella punctipes, is very similar in appearance to M. populiphila, and they cannot be reliably distinguished on morphology alone.
 The distribution of M. punctipes extends from the Great Plains eastward.
 The widespread European species Morchella semilibera is morphologically indistinguishable from M. populiphila, in both macroscopic and microscopic characteristics.

 Habitat and distribution

 Like many morel species, the ecological mode of Morchella populiphila is not known with certainty, but it is suspected of being both saprobic (obtaining its nourishment from nonliving or decaying organic matter) and mycorrhizal (symbiotic with trees) at different stages in its life cycle.
 Fruit bodies grow singly, scattered, or in groups.
 It is found in Oregon to Nevada and northern California, where it grows on dried-out riverbeds.
 Fruiting, which occurs in the spring, tends to occur shortly after the emergence of Verpa mushrooms, and before the appearance of other morels.

 Morchella populiphila has been found in Europe, but is suspected to have been introduced with trees from North America.
+In 2017, the species was reported from eastern Turkey (Van Province), based on material collected in the Çatak district under Populus at 1684 m elevation; this was presented as the first record of M. populiphila for Turkey.